 3. Use Alternative Fare Comparison Sites

-You’ve likely heard of the big-name flight comparison sites like Travelocity, Priceline, Orbitz and others that advertise heavily on TV.
+You’ve likely heard of the big-name flight comparison sites like Travelocity, Orbitz, and others that advertise heavily on TV.
 From my experience, these sites are good but often return similar results.
 Instead, I prefer alternate sites that can save me more money.

-Airfare Watchdog is a handy free service that regularly checks fares and emails regular updates when it finds cheap fares.
+As mentioned above, Airfare Watchdog is a handy free service that regularly checks fares and emails updates when it finds cheap fares.
 I get a few emails from this site a week (because I fly cross-country often), and I see prices fluctuate quite a bit.
 When I see a good fare in my inbox, I buy.

 Bing Travel search also provides interesting insights with its travel Price Predictor.
 You can set your route and dates, and Bing will tell you if now is the time to buy, along with how much the fare could change and how confident it is that this will happen.
 This feature has saved me more than $50 several times just by letting me know whether I should buy now or wait.

 Don’t forget to check airline websites, too.
 Southwest flights won’t show up on any other website.
-Other times you may find a better deal booking directly from the airline.
+Often, you may find a better deal by booking directly from the airline.

 4. Lock in Rates